Service accounts

 - Don’t put

 sa_live_tokens in shell config files like~/.zshrcor~/.bashrc.
-These files are often synced to dotfile repos or backed up to cloud storage, where the token can leak. - Don’t commit
+You don’t want to leak the token to these files, that might be synced somewhere or backed up to cloud storage. - Don’t commit

 .envfiles.
 If you use one, add it to your.gitignoreand ship a.env.examplewith placeholder values for teammates. - Use one token per integration.
 Separate tokens let you rotate or revoke access for one tool without disrupting the others.